bradsp/Lab-Patient-Accounting/README.md

 # Lab-Patient-Accounting
 A medical patient account application developed for West Tennessee Healthcare outreach laboratory.

+*Note: This readme is incomplete.
+I am adding to it as I have time.*

 ## About the Project
+Lab Patient Accounting is a medical patient accounting and billing application created specifically for outreach laboraties.
+Laboratory charges can be billed to the client via invoice, insurance company or health plan via X12 837i and 837p files to a billing clearing house, or to the patient via statements.

+**Features**

+* Patient and account entry & updates via HL7 interface (ADT)
+* Charge entry via HL7 interface (DFT)
+* Provider file maintenance via HL7 interface (MFN)
+* X12 837 5010 for electronic claims
+*

 ### Built With

+* Visual Studio 2022
+* C#
+* .NET Framework 4.8
+* WinForms
+* Microsoft SQL Server
+* PetaPoco

 ## Getting Started

+* Create database on a Microsoft SQL Server instance using the LabPatientAccounting DB Build.sql script.
+Update the database name and server name in the script to match your installation.
+* Initial database table load is needed for the application to run.
+  * System table (application parameters).
+  * Emp table (users).
+* Open the repository in Visual Studio.
+In the Lab Billing UI project, update the database name and server name in the Settings.Settings.
+Build the application.
+* Run the application.

 ### Prerequsites

+* Microsoft SQL Server 2014 or greater
+* Microsoft Windows PC for client application
+*

 ### Installation

 ## Usage